luansantosco/TecnologiaWebUniesp/README.md

 ## Licença
-Este projeto está licenciado sob a [inserir tipo de licença, como MIT].
+Este projeto está licenciado sob a [inserir tipo de licença, como MIT.